BAPTISM

 There are several types of Mikvah besides the Mikvah of Purification which is done in water once a year, every year, at the same time of the year, during the Days of Awe, in the early fall (September or October).
 Here we see in the Scripture that besides the Mikvah of Purification, there is also a Mikvah of Repentance, a Mikvah of the Spirit, and a Mikvah of Fire.
 There are two more Mikvah's which we will not get into, making a total of six different Mikvah's.

 I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Spirit and with fire.
-(TWOY Matthew 3:11)
+(AOY Matthew 3:11)

-I indeed mikvah you in water for repentance, but he who comes after me is mightier than I, whose sandals I am not worthy to carry.
-He will mikvah you in the Ruach HaKodesh and with fire.
+I indeed mikvah you in water for repentance, but he who comes after me is greater than I, whose sandals I am not worthy to carry.
+He will mikvah you with HaRuach HaKodesh and with fire.
 (HIM Matthew 3:11)

 The Mikvah of Repentance, The Mikvah of the Spirit, The Mikvah of Fire, and the other two Mikvah's are not done at any particular time of the year.
 The Mikvah of Repentance is done at will after you have made a conscience decision to follow Yah.
 The Mikvah of the Spirit, and the Mikvah of Fire occur whenever Yah decides to immerse you.
 This usually happens after the Mikvah of Repentance but sometimes happens before hand or even at the same time.